sonicv6/euphonica/README.md

 - Configurable multi-artist tag syntax, works with anything you throw at it
   - In other words, your artist tags can be pretty messy and Euphonica will still be able to correctly split them into individual artists.
 - Performant album art fetching & display (cached with Stretto)
-- Lightweight, statically-cached background blur effect powered by [libblur](https://github.com/awxkee/libblur)'s stack blur implementation.
+- Super-fast, **multithreaded**, **statically-cached** background blur powered by [libblur](https://github.com/awxkee/libblur)'s stack blur implementation.
-  - Stack blur is **blazing fast** compared to Gaussian blur and does not get heavier with higher blur radii.
+  - Completely independent of blur radius in terms of time complexity.
-  - Blur logic is further optimised to **only run when needed** (changing album art, window size and/or blur config); otherwise GTK is just rendering a static pre-blurred texture.
-In short you get background blur nearly for free.
+  - Multithreaded, queued update logic never blocks UI and **only runs when needed** (once _after_ window resizes, once every time album art changes, etc).
 - Automatically fetch album arts & artist avatars from external sources (currently supports Last.fm and MusicBrainz)
 - Album wikis & artist bios are supported too
 - All externally-acquired metadata are cached locally & persisted on disk to avoid needless API calls